matthewjaykoster/matthewjaykoster.github.io/README.md

 Clone the source files of the theme and navigate into the theme's root directory.
 Run `npm install` and then run `npm start` which will open up a preview in your default browser, watch for changes, and live reload the browser when changes are saved.
 You can view the `package.json` file to see which scripts are included.

+### Lab Usage

+Some modules within the lab require API Keys for 3rd party services.
+In order to use these modules, create a `.env` file in the project root based on the `.env.example`, filling in required keys and variables with your own.

 #### npm Scripts

 You must have npm installed in order to use this build environment.